Blog

 Design systems boost user experience and efficiency.
 But turning an existing design into a system, can be a challenge.
 To kick-start this process we’ve developed the Design Inventory Workshop.

 A design system is more than sharing the same typography, color swatches and visual components.
 A good system gives a team a shared understanding, vocabulary and rules around a design.
 The design inventory workshop helps digital teams create this shared system.
 The starting point can range from a design mockup of a single site to a collection of existing digital products.
-Our steps for the inventory are always the same:

 1. Gather all designs